MBBS, MRCGP, DRCOG, DFFP, Dip. Palliative care, MCPD, BSLM, Cert. Health Coach

-I support women through perimenopause and menopause, including those with more complex needs such as menopause after cancer, women with PCOS, and women from diverse cultural backgrounds.
+I support women through perimenopause and menopause, including women with more complex needs such as menopause after cancer and women from diverse cultural backgrounds.

-Care here is evidence-based, personalised, and built around you.
+Care here is evidence-based, compassionate, and built around you.

 A focused 30 mins face to face appointment with a GP addressing: